 This titanium grade has the highest oxygen level.
-Consequently, it is stronger than grades 2 and 3—however, an increase in oxygen level results in a lower ductility but better anti-corrosion property.
-Therefore, titanium grade 4 is suitable for making products that require high strength e.g., in products used in the medical and aerospace industry.
+Consequently, it is stronger than grades 2 and 3—however, an increase in oxygen level results in lower ductility but better anti-corrosion property.
+Therefore, titanium grade 4 is suitable for making products that require high strength e.g., products used in the medical and aerospace industry.

 Application of Titanium in Rapid Prototyping

 Titanium has wide applications in many industries due to its unique properties.
 Below are a few ways pure grades of titanium alloys are used:

 Titanium and its alloys, especially the grade 5 titanium alloy, are suitable for making parts used in airplanes.
 For example, they are used in making rotors, compression blades, landing gear, and missiles.
 The major titanium characteristics that make it suitable for such function are its elevated strength-to-density ratio, anti-corrosion property, and heat tolerance.

 · Biomedical Field

 Titanium, due to its inert, non-toxic, and biocompatible properties, is suitable for making many products in the medical world.
 For example, titanium grade 23 alloy which engineers also call surgical titanium, is suitable for making body implants.
 Other products made from titanium that you can in the biomedical field are titanium alloys for making artificial hip and knee joints.
 Titanium coatings are for reducing wear and damage.
 Also, medical components can be made using titanium alloys.

 Another industry with a profound liking for titanium is the jewelry industry.
 This is because together with its lightweight and less dense properties, titanium is also comfortable to wear.